mike-seger/sql-commander/README.md

 ### Other databases

-In order to use another database than the default included, you may do one of the following:
+In order to use databases other than the default included, you may do one of the following:
-- add a dependency to the driver in pom.xml
+- add a dependency to the driver in pom.xml and build the jar again
 - add the driver jar in the driver directory (see "Use external driver location")

-#### Use external driver location
+#### Use the external driver location
-In order to use an external driver location, you can start the application as follows:
+In order to use an external driver location, you must start the application as follows:
 ```
 java -jar sql-commander.jar
 ```
-This allows to put any additional jdbc drivers into the directory: driver.
-This location is defined in loader.properties.
+This allows to put any additional jdbc drivers into the directory: **driver** This location is defined in loader.properties.